project-group-888/data-mining/README.md

 ```

 ## Data:
-The project uses historical stock price data for Amazon (AMZN), which is contained in the `AMZN.csv` file.
-Please ensure this file is in your project directory before running the scripts.
+The project uses historical stock price data for the chosen stock "STOCK_NAME" variable(default is AMZN-AMAZON), which is contained in the `AMZN.csv` file.
+Please ensure that you have a csv file that consists historical stock data for the stock you want to work on.

 ## Usage:
 After installing the dependencies and ensuring the data file is in place, you can run the project using Python: